uber-archive/npm-shrinkwrap/README.md

   node_modules tree are in sync.
 If they are it runs shrinkwrap then fixes the resolved fields and trims from fields

+When you run `npm-shrinkwrap` it will either:

+ - fail because your package.json & node_modules disagree, i.e.
+    your installed something without `--save` or hand edited your package.json
+ - succeed, and add all top level dependencies to your npm-shrinkwrap.json file and then runs `npm-shrinkwrap sync` which writes the npm-shrinkwrap.json back into node_modules

 ## Motivation

 ### Verify local correct ness